 - Getting in touch with your insurance agent and carrier

 - Communicating with the board, customers, media outlets, and so on

 You should have a clear framework where every employee knows which aspect of the plan they‘re responsible for.
-For example, you can have a person informing the insurance provider who knows what information they need to provide in case of a data breach and another to formulate the official statement announcing the breach.
+For example, you can have one person inform the insurance provider of the information they need to provide in case of a data breach, and another formulate the official statement announcing the breach.

 Other departments, including IT, public relations, HR, legal, and operations, should also be a part of your data breach strategy.

-Knowing how you respond to a data breach in advance will help you save time, money and ensure faster recovery to minimize damages.
+Knowing how you respond to a data breach in advance will help you save time and money and ensure faster recovery to minimize damages.